Print "Hello World!" and start a new line with \n

 #Locate and replace any newlines in the mydata variable

-In the above code, Perl would first print "Hello World!" and move to the next line.
-In the second section of the example, the $mydata variable would have all new lines stripped and replaced with "**".
-Using this type of regular expression can be helpful when you need to parse text with newlines or need to place data with newlines in a single line of text.
+In the first section of the example code above, Perl would first print "Hello World!" and move to the next line.
+In the second section of the example code, the $mydata variable would have all new lines stripped and replaced with "**".
+Using this type of regular expression is helpful with parsing text with newlines or place data with newlines in a single line of text.